 His offense was the shocking nature of the cross.
 It confronts our pride and calls us to repent.
 We need to feel free to do the same with our art.
 We are free to pursue truth, beauty and goodness.
 Also, we are free to create art that confronts others as we pursue truth, beauty, and goodness.
 After all, we were called to be like Christ.

-Shock art, and the artistic works that are designed to challenge and shock others are legitimate for us to use.
+Shock art and the artistic works that are designed to challenge and shock others are legitimate for us to use.
 It is one part of our artistic palette.
-The question is not if we can use shocking content, of if we are free to shock our audience.
+The question is not if we can use shocking content, or if we are free to shock our audience.
 The questions are when should we use it and what is our motivation.